mycel-labs/atp/tests/README.md

 - Use `ic_cdk::println!` for debugging in the canister
 - Check the generated Candid interface for type mismatches
 - Verify memory layout doesn't conflict with other storage systems

-## Performance Considerations

-The example canister is designed for demonstration purposes.
-For production use, consider:

-- **Batch Operations**: Implement batch insert/update operations
-- **Caching**: Add caching for frequently accessed data
-- **Indexing**: Use secondary indexes for complex queries
-- **Memory Optimization**: Optimize memory usage for large datasets

-## Contributing

-To add new tests or improve the example canister:

-1. Add new test functions to `integration_tests.rs`
-2. Update the example canister in `example-canister/src/lib.rs`
-3. Update the Candid interface in `example-canister.did`
-4. Run the test suite to ensure everything works

 ## References